algirdasc/hass-eparkai/README.md

 # Your support
+This open-source project is developed in my free time.
+Your donation would help me dedicate more time and resources to improve project, add new features, fix bugs, as well as improve motivation and helps me understand, that this project is useful not only for me, but for more users.

 <a href="https://www.buymeacoffee.com/Ua0JwY9" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 # Intro
-While [eparkai.lt](https://www.eparkai.lt/) does not offer any kind of API for remote solar power plant users, this Home Assistant (HA) component scrapes solar power generation data every hour and adds it as a sensor.
+While [eparkai.lt](https://www.eparkai.lt/) does not offer any kind of API for remote solar power plant users, this Home Assistant (HA) component scrapes solar power generation data every hour and imports to long-term HA statistics.

+### Disclaimer

 **This component is in testing stage!
+Errors or miscalculation, breaking changes should be expected!
 Any feedback or requests should be raised as an [issue](https://github.com/algirdasc/hass-eparkai/issues)**.

 # Installation